-Tire Pressure: The tire pressure can range from 40psi for lighter aircraft in the 3,000 lbs. range to 70psi for heavier aircraft up to 8,000 lbs.
+Tire Pressure: The tire pressure can range from 30psi for lighter aircraft in the 3,000 lbs. range to 70psi for heavier aircraft up to 16,000 lbs.

 Batteries: Keep the batteries fully charged.
 The battery performance will diminish measurably as the ambient air temperature drops.
 See additional information regarding battery maintenance at the end of this document.
-The battery charger is designed to be left plugged in when the tug is not in use.